 It is a quandary to each of us exactly how I did this.
 At the hospital I am visited by a burned out social worker, an oddly flippant case organizer, several endearing and brilliant nurses, and my authentically inspiring surgeon.
 We are all perplexed.
-I have no idea or memory of drinking.
+I have no idea or memory of drinking or craving.
 I have four broken ribs, two possible punctures to my lungs, a concussion, along with a painfully stitched head laceration and shoulder wounds.
 Blood has matted my hair together.
 My body is a cluster of bruises.

 In finding me after falling she says my eyes have rolled back into my head.
 She believes I am dead.
 My heart breaks for her.
 She has cancelled all our summer plans for employment teaching at a horse camp, a week-long writers’ workshop, a spa vacation in Santa Fé.
 I am not allowed to fly for one month due to very small air pockets formed outside my lungs, indicative of possible punctures.

 Thank you, Great Spirit, for one more chance to get this life right.
 I pray you will reveal to me what paths to walk, honor, and learn from this bone-crushing lesson.
 Deeply ashamed and steeped in guilt, I lunge for fragments of hope.
 I find extended and tender yet marshaled grace.